Spring is the Time to Buy Next Year’s Ski Pass

 Sounds wacky?
 Not really.
 Vail Resorts, among others, offer the best deals on their annual ski passes in the spring, and at many ski resorts your annual pass is also usable throughout the summer giving you access to the high country to hike, bike, picnic, explore.

-No Ticket Lines One compelling adventage is no waiting in line to buy tickets.
+One compelling advantage is no waiting in line to buy tickets.
 Vail and many other ski areas issue their season passes as RFID cards, so with an annual pass in your pocket, you head straight for the lifts.
 And some resorts allow season-pass holders to pay a little more and get privileged access to express lanes.

 Free or discounted tickets for friends.
 Some season passes come with a couple of free tickets for friends or family, others with the option to buy a fixed number (six is typical) of discounted tickets for ski buddies.